arrikenw/IT-Project/README.md

 The home page is shown after successful login or clicking on logo in the header.
 Related files are stored in ```/client/src/header```, which contains:

-- Home page
-- Welcome message
+- A welcome message component
+- The home screen

 #### Profile page

 The user profile can be accessed through the search screen or by clicking on a link to the user's profile.
 Related files are stored in ```/client/src/profile```, which contains:

-- Infinite scrolling list of posts
+- Components for the infinite scroll of posts
-- Pinned posts
+- Components for the display of pinned posts
-- User's profile details
+- Components for the display of a user's profile details
+- The profile page

 #### Posts

 Posts appear in the search screen, in a user's feed, and when a post is expanded.
+Related files are stored in ```/client/src/Post```, which contains:

+- Comments
+- Likes
+- Forms for adding and editing posts

+#### Login

+The login page is used to log users in and give them new auth tokens.
+Related files are stored in ```/client/src/login```, which contains:

+- Components for the login form
+- The login page

+#### Signup

-Related files are stored in ```/client/src/Post```
+The signup page is used to create new user accounts.
+Related files are stored in ```/client/src/signup```, which contains:

-Each post contains:
+- Components and forms for different stages of the signup process

-- comments
+- The signup page

+#### Search

+The search screen is used to display search results.
+Related files are stored in ```/client/src/search```, which contains:

+- Components for helping carry out search logic
+- The search results page

+#### Settings

+The settings form is used to update a user's account details and settings.
+Related files are stored in ```/client/src/settings```, which contains:

+- Components for different stages of the account update process
-- likes
+- The settings page

-- edit post
+#### Utils

+Our system makes use of utiliy functions to simply our media requests.
+Related files are stored in ```/client/src/utils```, which contains:

+- Utility functions for fetching media with and without tokens
+- Utility functions for uploading media files

 [## introduction]: https://github.com/arrikenw/IT-Project#introduction-1
 [/docs]: /docs